Barry Windham: Early appearances (1986–1988)

 In the fall of 1986, Windham shifted to NWA's Jim Crockett Promotions (JCP) territory as a babyface where he had many memorable matches with "Nature Boy" Ric Flair.
 These included matches going to 60 minute time limit draws and even some extending beyond an hour of action.
 He then shifted back to the tag team division, forming a successful pairing with Ron Garvin.
 On December 9, 1986, Windham and Garvin defeated Ivan Koloff and Khrusher Khruschev. for the U.S. tag team championship.
 Their biggest feud as a team was with The Midnight Express (Bobby Eaton and Stan Lane), managed by Jim Cornette.

 The Midnight Express were never able to beat Windham and Garvin for the titles.
 Windham and Garvin eventually lost these titles to Ivan Koloff and Dick Murdoch in the spring of 1987, shortly before the annual Jim Crockett Memorial Tag Team Tournament (also known as the Crockett Cup).
 After Koloff and Murdoch were stripped of the titles, however, the Midnight Express were able to beat Windham and Garvin in the finals of the subsequent tournament to fill the title vacancy.
 At this time, Windham also formed an alliance with Lex Luger, who would turn his back on Windham shortly afterward when Luger had aspirations of joining The Four Horsemen.
 Rather than enter the tournament as a team, Windham and Garvin were split up.
 Ronnie Garvin instead teamed up with his kayfabe brother Jimmy Garvin (Ronnie was Jimmy's legit stepfather).
 Rather than have Windham partner up with someone in the tournament, he was booked to face Ric Flair for the NWA World Championship in what would be another classic match between the two.
 Flair defeated Windham with a controversial pinfall after a little over 25 minutes of action.

 Windham spent the rest of 1987 in midcard status.
 On June 20, 1987, Windham defeated Black Bart in a tournament final to win the short-lived NWA Western States Heritage Championship, becoming first champion.
 He defended the title against the likes of Rick Steiner, Big Bubba Rogers.
 The title was also recognized by Bill Watts' Universal Wrestling Federation (UWF).
 He began climbing up the ranks of UWF.
-At JCP's first pay-per-view (PPV), Starrcade 1987: Chi-Town Heat, he lost to UWF Heavyweight Champion "Dr. Death" Steve Williams.
+At JCP's Starrcade 1987: Chi-Town Heat, he lost to UWF Heavyweight Champion "Dr. Death" Steve Williams.
 In 1988, Windham began rising in the JCP ranks again.
 He started off by dropping the Western States Heritage Title to Larry Zbyszko at Bunkhouse Stampede.